What are our residential family assessment centres?

 Can you provide other types of reports such as psychological assessments?

 We do not provide this type of assessment as we want to make sure our assessments are independent and there is no conflict of interest.
 We suggest that the local authority gets an independent health professional to carry out these types of assessments.

 Visit our Residential Centres

 All our centres have been made to feel like a home.
 We feel this is an important part of helping families feel welcome.

-We have separate kitchens for all families and lots of toys and equipment for children ofall ages.
+We have separate kitchens for all families and lots of toys and equipment for children of all ages.
 All our centres have large and beautiful gardens with play equipment for children.
-Each house has a manager and a team of family assessment practicioners working in them.
-They are slightly different, some have different features like sensory rooms or sensory gardens.
+Each house has its own manager, deputy and team of family assessment practitioners.
+Houses are slightly different: some have different features such as sensory rooms or sensory gardens.
 They also have certain specialist areas of expertise with teams working closely to share this knowledge and to make sure all families staying with us are offered the best support.
 Two of our houses are rated Outstanding, the other two are rated Good with Outstanding practices by Ofsted.

 Here is a tour around one centre made by members of the team.
-It gives families who might be coming to stay with us an idea about what to expect.
+It gives families who might be coming to stay with us an idea of what to expect.